Obfuscation Based Privacy Preserving Representations are Recoverable Using Neighborhood Information: Conclusion

-This work was supported by the Czech Science Foundation (GACR) JUNIOR STAR Grant No. 22-23183M, the Czech Science Foundation (GACR) EXPRO (grant no. 23-07973X), the Chalmers AI Research Center (CHAIR), WASP and SSF.
+\PAR{Acknowledgements.} This work was supported by the Czech Science Foundation (GACR) JUNIOR STAR Grant No. 22-23183M, the EU Horizon 2020 project RICAIP (No. 857306), the Chalmers AI Research Center (CHAIR), WASP and SSF.
 The compute and storage were partially supported by NAISS projects numbered NAISS-2024/22-637 and NAISS-2024/22-237 respectively.